wencabrel/PGFF-SLAM/README.md

 3. Receiving localization results
    - The localization program outputs TF topics at the same frequency as the IMU (50-100Hz).

+### Debugging with Docker Images

+First, you need to install the Docker environment on your host machine (though Docker Desktop is not recommended).
+Using Docker to package and deploy your environment significantly reduces software installation and compilation time while preventing contamination of your main environment.
+For the location of the Dockerfile and pre-built Docker images, along with usage instructions, refer to the documentation in the docker folder.

 ### Debugging on Your Own Device

 First, you need to know your LiDAR type and set the corresponding `fasterlio.lidar_type`.
 Set it to 1 for Livox series, 2 for Velodyne, 3 for Ouster.